teri934/aetna/technical_documentation.md

 * Size GetSize() -> returns 2D vector of result size that is rendered
 * Simulate() -> defines behavior for being in each step of the simulation

-Constructor Being(const Point& p, World* w) initializes Being with its location at the beginning and its pointer on the simulation (World* world)
+Constructor initializes Being with its location at the beginning and its pointer on the simulation (World* world).

 ### Rendering